Rows vs Consensus: Which is Better in 2026?

 Our Recommendation

-Consensus for individuals conducting academic research or verifying scientific claims, as it provides direct access to peer-reviewed evidence; Rows for individuals managing complex personal data projects requiring spreadsheet automation.
+Consensus for students and researchers needing quick access to scientific evidence; Rows for individuals managing complex personal data projects or small business analytics.

 Feature Comparison